bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 This took me a long time to get working.

 - I had to scale variables, which required some code refactoring.
-- nn often crashed out with error that "Algorithm did not converge in 1 of 1 repetition(s) within the stepmax."
+- nn often finished with error that "Algorithm did not converge in 1 of 1 (or 3 or 3, or 4 of 4) repetition(s) within the stepmax."
   - I thought this was due to no scaling at first, due to recommendations I read.
-  - Still happened after scaling.
+  - It continued to happen after after scaling, even when I tinkered with the `stepmax` setting and the `hidden` parameter which controls the internal levels in the network.
+- I spent a lot of time tinkering with the following to get a model to work
+  - hidden: the hidden layers parameter
+  - reps: number of training repetitions
 - Training models took a long time.
-Especially with the 7-10 variables I threw at it.
+Especially when I threw 7-10 variables at it.

+### Regression Tree Using Scaled Data

+Since I had already scaled the data and my neural network didn't perform as well as the regression tree, I decided to use the scaled data in a regression tree.
+Performance was better, even using fewer variables.

 ## 8. Explanation of model comparisons and model selection